Tax Deduction vs Tax Credit: What’s the Difference?

 A tax deduction happens when you have a tax deductible expense or an exemption.
 This reduces your overall tax liability.
 As an owner-operator truck driver, you have numerous tax deductions for your business including your truck payment, fuel expenses, accounting and bookkeeping fees, and more.

 Here is an example to help you understand how tax deductions work.
-Let’s assume your income is $75,000, you own a home which has property taxes of $4,500 per year.
+Let’s assume your income is $75,000, you own a home that has property taxes of $4,500 per year.
 Because property taxes are an income tax deduction, your taxable income would now be $70,500.

 What is a tax credit?